-220 The university
+The university

-221 The Finnish cultural university
+The Finnish cultural university

-Universities are autonomous societal institution with the mission of promoting free research as well as 222 223 providing academic and artistic education.
-They offer teaching based on research and foster students to be 224 active members of humankind.
+Universities are autonomous societal institutions with the mission of promoting free research as well as providing academic and artistic education.
+They offer teaching based on research and foster students to be active members of humankind.
 Universities are integrated parts of society.
-Research and teaching is free from ideological, political, religious, or financial power.
-The objective of the universities, science, the arts, and 225 independent research is to develop humankind.
-It is important that the universities and the academic 226 227 community engage in an active and critical discussion with the surrounding society.
-The scientific and arts 228 community in Finland is by nature international and promotes cross-disciplinary societal debate.
-The 229 university community must carry its global responsibility and promote a sustainable and just world.
+Research and teaching are free from ideological, political, religious, or financial power.
+The objective of the universities, science, the arts, and independent research is to develop humankind.
+It is important that the universities and the academic community engage in an active and critical discussion with the surrounding society.
+The scientific and arts community in Finland is by nature international and promotes cross-disciplinary societal debate.
+The university community must carry its global responsibility and promote a sustainable and just world.
+Universities must commit to ethical investments and not to invest in companies for fossil fuel, the weapons or tobacco industries nor companies with operations on illegally occupied land.
+Present investments in the above-mentioned are to be withdrawn within a reasonable transition period.

-231 A free and civilized state like Finland must ensure the autonomy of our universities and scientific and artistic liberty.
-The state remains the main funder of universities.
-Higher degree education in Finland is tuition-free 232 for students, regardless of the nationality of the student.
-The state remains the main funder of universities.
-233 234 Higher degree education in Finland is tuition-free for students, regardless of the nationality of the student.
-A 235 national funding system steers the funding of the universities.
-The system is predictable, transparent, and it 236 rewards universities for, among other things, quality education and employment, effective research, collaboration with other higher education institutions, and internationalisation.
-Universities carry out their 237 238 legislated missions based on their own strategies and profiles.
-The funding system includes both quantitative 239 and qualitative indicators.
+A free and civilized state like Finland must ensure the autonomy of our universities as well as scientific and artistic liberty.
+The state remains the main funder of universities through basic funding.
+Universities may not be dependent on private funding with compensation demands.
+Higher degree education in Finland must be tuition-free for students, regardless of the nationality of the student.
+A national funding system steers the funding of the universities.
+The system is predictable, transparent, and it rewards universities for, among other things, quality education and employment, effective research, extensive consideration of questions of sustainability and responsibility, collaboration with other higher education institutions, and internationalisation.
+Universities carry out their legislated missions based on their own strategies and profiles.
+University profiling respects university autonomy.
+Funding models for universities and channels of state research funding equally support different disciplines.
+The funding system includes both quantitative and qualitative indicators such as student feedback, the weight of which is increased in the funding model.

 Finnish science and innovation policy understands that diverse science is needed for quality basic research, and thereby also for applied research and innovations.
 Higher education and science policy is persevering.

-Students regardless of background are part of the academic community and represented at all levels of university administration as well as in all phases of decision making.
+University democracy and the prerequisites for it are secured by strengthening the democratic tripartite principle.
+The possibility for university communities to exert influence is strengthened in university law and through that in the operational culture in universities.
+The academic community, i.e. students, professors and staff, including teaching and research staff and other staff, is represented at all levels of university administration as well as in all phases of decision-making, according to the tripartite principle.
 University administration is transparent, engaging, and consistent.
 The principle of transparency applies also to the different bodies of the university.
-All members of the academic community are encouraged to take part in developing the university.
-All groups are treated equally.
+All members of the academic community take part in developing the university.
+All groups are treated equally and fairly.

-University students are member of autonomous student unions.
-The student unions have an important role at the university and in surrounding society.
+University students are members of autonomous student unions.
+The student unions play an important role at the university and in surrounding society.
 Being globally responsible is part of the mission of the student union and the student union prepares students for an active, cognizant and critical citizenship.
+Central operating principles for the university student movement are internationality and participation.
+This means that international students have the possibility to fully participate in SYL's operations and that best practices for engaging international students in the student unions are spread.
+It is important to take into account all the diverse backgrounds when discussing international students.